Recovering From the Loss of a Loved One Through Grief Counseling

 You Are Not Alone

 Many of us have experienced the loss of a loved one through death, divorce or some other form of separation at some time or another in our lives.
 It seems that the experience of loss comes with being human.
+Perhaps you have already tried grief counseling without much success.
 You may be wondering if it is possible to fully recover from the loss of a loved one and, if so, how?

 My name is Dan Kendrick, I live in Longmont, Colorado, and I specialize in grief counseling for people who are suffering from the loss of a loved one.
 Sometimes what we need to get through the grieving process is the support and assistance of a compassionate and understanding grief counselor.
 Perhaps you are looking for someone like me, with whom you can share, someone you trust, someone who has been there and who knows how to really listen.
 Someone who can give you the support that you need at this time in your grieving process.